fmr-sesc/FMRCompanion_C/README.md

 └── pymavlink/                ← submodule: FMR-pymavlink (directly used by FMRCompanion)
 ```

 As a result of this both the RasPi and the flightcontroller work with the same mavlink codebase which is curcial when implementing new mavlink messages or dialects.
 When updating any given repository which is a submodule of another repository both have to be update accodringly so that all components work with the same codebase.
-If for example a new mavlink message was created according to the next section in the /mavlink repository and the corresponding common.py was moved to the pymavlink submodule we need to start at the lowest level and forst commit the changes in the pymavlink submodule:
+If for example a new mavlink message was created according to the next section in the /mavlink repository and the corresponding common.py was moved to the pymavlink submodule we need to start at the lowest level and first commit the changes in the pymavlink submodule:

 ```sh
 cd pymavlink # go into pymavlink folder (this can vary based on your folder structure)